sparklingrobots/nano2017/README.md

 4. Once I thought of sharing it publicly, the only reason I could think of for *not* sharing is that the writing will be an embarrassment.

 I'd love to hear your thoughts as I go along.
 If you like using github, then dig in.
 If you don't, find me on Twitter https://www.twitter.com/sparklingrobots or Instagram https://www.instagram.com/sparklingrobots or just my very regular blog at http://www.tara-king.com.

+Contribution welcome in the form of edits on PRs and issues with your thoughts/feedback.